daleonpz/stwin_AI_vowel_recognition/README.md

 # Problem definition

-The vowel recognition is a classification problem.
-I defined the following constrains, context and architecture for this particular problem.
+Vowel recognition is a classification problem, so I defined the following setup for the neural network.

 * Number of classes: 5 (A, E, I, O, U)
 * Data: